smutindak/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 8. 8-firstdelete - delete file from a directory
 # 9. 9-firstdirdeletion - delete directory
 # 10. 10-back - change to previous directory
+# 11. 11-lists - listing directories in order and long format